usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 #### 5.3.3.2.
 Requirements for In-person Proofing Performed Over Remote Channels

 It is possible for a CSP to achieve the security and confidence comparable to in-person proofing over remote channels.
-The following requirements establish comparability between in-person transactions where the enrollee in the same physical location as the CSP or when the enrollee is remote to the CSP.
+The following requirements establish comparability between in-person transactions where the applicant is in the same physical location as the CSP or when the applicant is remote to the CSP.

 Virtual in-person identity proofing and enrollment transaction SHALL meet the following requirements, in addition to the IAL3 validation and verification requirements specified in [Section 4.6](#ial3-requirements):